-LIGO’s primary interferometer optics include four test masses (two in each interferometer arm), beam splitters, a power-recycling mirror, and a signal recycling mirror.
+LIGO’s primary interferometer optics include four test-masses (the mirrors that reflect LIGO's laser beam), beam splitters, a power-recycling mirror, and a signal recycling mirror.
 The mirror technology in LIGO’s detectors represents the accomplishments of a decades-long global collaboration.

 LIGO’s optics are also hefty.
-The input and end test masses each weigh 40 kg giving them large inertial masses that intrinsically provide some level of vibration resistance (although much more is required.
+The input and end test-masses each weigh 40 kg (88 lbs.) giving them large inertial masses that intrinsically provide some level of vibration resistance thanks to Newton's law of Inertia (although much more is required.
 See Vibration Isolation).
-The image at right shows two LIGO test masses before they were installed in the interferometer.
+The image at right shows two of LIGO's beautiful test-masses before they were installed in the interferometer.

-The mirrors are coated with dozens of layers of optical coatings and polished to nanometer smoothness.
-Again, this level of precision is required to ensure that LIGO’s laser has a clean, stable, and perfectly tooled reflective surface that enables it to follow a clean path as it travels through the interferometer, making around 280 reflections before impacting the photodetector.
+The test-masses are coated with dozens of layers of optical coatings and polished to nanometer smoothness, making them incredible mirrors.
+Again, this level of precision is required to ensure that LIGO’s laser has a clean, stable, and perfectly tooled reflective surface that facilitates its ability to follow a clean path as it travels through the interferometer, making around 280 reflections before being reaching the photodetector.
 Without these precautions, detecting a gravitational wave would be impossible.